thewca/wca-regulations/wca-regulations.md

 - 2f) Competitors must obey venue rules and conduct themselves in a considerate manner.
 - 2g) Competitors must remain quiet when inside the designated competition area.
 Talking is permitted, but must be kept at a reasonable level, and away from competitors who are actively competing.
     - 2g3) Competitors in the Competitors Area must not communicate with each other about the scrambled states of the puzzles of the round in progress.
 Penalty: disqualification of the competitor from the event, at the discretion of the WCA Delegate.
 - 2h) Competitors must be fully dressed while in the competition venue.
-At the discretion of the Delegate, competitors may be disqualified from the competition for inappropriate clothing.
+At the discretion of the WCA Delegate, competitors may be disqualified from the competition for inappropriate clothing.
 - 2i) While competing, competitors must not use electronics or audio equipment (e.g. cell phones, MP3 players, dictaphones, additional lighting).
     - 2i1) Competitors may use certain non-electronic aids that do not give the competitor an unfair advantage, at the discretion of the WCA Delegate.
 This includes:
         - 2i1a) Medical/physical aids worn by the competitor (etc. glasses, wrist brace, hearing aids).
         - 2i1b) Earplugs and earmuffs (but not electronic noise-cancelling headphones).
-    - 2i2) Competitors may use cameras at the solving station at the discretion of the Delegate, but the following restrictions apply from the beginning of the attempt until the competitor stops the solve.
+    - 2i2) Competitors may use cameras at the solving station at the discretion of the WCA Delegate, but the following restrictions apply from the beginning of the attempt until the competitor stops the solve.
 Penalty for breaking a restriction: disqualification of the attempt (DNF).
         - 2i2a) Each camera monitor must be blank or out of sight of the competitor (see [Regulation A5b](regulations:regulation:A5b)).
         - 2i2b) The competitor must not interact with (e.g. operate, hold, wear) any active camera.
 Exception: the competitor may wear a camera mounted on their head, as long as it is out of their sight and it is clear that they are not interacting with it (apart from wearing it).
 - 2j) The WCA Delegate may disqualify a competitor from a specific event.